 One of the most important decisions you make when starting a business is the type of legal organization you select for your company.

 This decision can affect how much you pay in taxes, the type of reporting required, and your exposure to personal liability.
-If you are unsure which structure is best for your business, we recommend that you contact a lawyer or an accountant to get advice.
+If you are unsure which business structure is best for your business, we recommend you contact a lawyer or an accountant to get advice.

 Forms of business structure